xiaohw7/cgmoi/README.md

 ![satellite mounted](https://github.com/xiaohw7/cgmoi/blob/main/Images/satellite%20mounted%20annotated.png)

 The concept of this machine is based on [this research paper](https://github.com/xiaohw7/cgmoi/blob/main/applsci-08-00104.pdf) done by some guys from ZheJiang University.
-It uses 3 load cells in a circle spaced 120 degrees apart to measure CG and an accelerometer to measure acceleration which in turn can be used to obtain MOI.
+It uses 3 load cells in a circle spaced 120 degrees apart to measure CG and a gyroscope to measure acceleration which in turn can be used to obtain MOI.

 The machine also includes a stepper motor that spins the top plate, and linear actuators to raise and lower the load cells in order to measure CG.

-The stepper motor, linear actuator, accelerometer, load cells and other components are controlled by and wired to an Arduino mega board.
+The stepper motor, linear actuator, gyroscope, load cells and other components are controlled by and wired to an Arduino mega board.
 The Arduino could then be plugged into a laptop running the Arduino IDE where code could be uploaded to run the cgmoi machine.

 Each load cell is marked load cell 1/2/3 on the load cell itself.
 Linear actuator 1/2/3 correspond to load cell 1/2/3. i.e. linear actuator 1 is directly below load cell 1.